kn9ts/frodo/README.md

 ```

 ## Controllers
-From the above example you can observe that **Frodo** can also accept `controllers` instead of the usual callback function passed.
-The controller used above route mapping would look as follows, placed in the `controllers` folder, the file name does not matter but the package name matters.
-It then should embed `Frodo.Controller` struct so as to inherit controller functionality.
+From the above example you can observe that **Frodo** can also use `controllers` instead of the usual callback function passed.
+The `controller` used above with the route mapping would look as follows, placed in the `controllers` folder, which is in the root directory of your project.

+The file name does not matter but the package name matters.
+It then should embed `Frodo.Controller` struct so as to inherit **Frodo's** controller functionality.

-Example of `controller.Home{}` used above would be:
+`controller.Home{}` in `./controllers/home.go` file used above would be:

 ```go
 package controller